-Ramirez was placed under arrest but the case was later dismissed as this was his first offense and the couple didn't want to return to El Paso to press charges.
+Ramirez was placed under arrest, but the case was later dismissed as this was his first offense and the couple didn't want to return to El Paso to press charges.
 He was thusly fired from the Holiday Inn.

-They Called Him The Night Stalker But That Wasn't His First Moniker
+They Called Him The Night Stalker, But That Wasn't His First Moniker

-Police soon began linking the crimes to one person and they referred to the perpetrator as the Valley Intruder.
+Police soon began linking the crimes to one person, and they referred to the assailant as the "Valley Intruder."